Tempest1000/PSAdmin/readme.md

 All of the other Flux implementations build on the principals of the action/dispatcher/store concept.

 The **public API** of the store are the three functions above.
+Only the AuthorStore is exported, so no one can mess with the private author data in the class in a private author array.

+To getAuthors from the store a getAllAuthors function is exposed.
+The store is called to get authors instead of the API in the author pages.

-Stopped at "Stores: Private Storage" 0:34 of 3:55
+Stopped at "Stores: Initialization" 0:00 of 3:55